-At first, it might seem like it’s all about the exterior.
-The planning, design and permission stages often focus on what the property will look like from the outside, how the neighbours will be affected, whether it’s in keeping with the rest of the area and how it flows with the rest of the building.
-But the interesting bit is when you consider the home extension layout design’s affect on your day-to-day life.
+Planning, design and permission stages often focus on exteriors, how the neighbours will be affected, whether it’s in keeping with the rest of the area and how it flows with the rest of the building.
+But it’s important to consider how your extension enhances your day-to-day life.

-With a good home extension interior design and layout configuration, a new room can look and feel like it has always been there.
-Good quality design adds value to your property and makes it a pleasure to live in.
-But far too many people don’t acknowledge the importance of interior design in determining the layout of their extension.
+Good home extension layout configuration and should look and feel like it has always been there.
+High quality design adds value to your property and makes your home a pleasure to live in.

 Working out the best home extension layout for you and your family can be tricky and will depend on the spatial-limitations of your extension.
 First, let’s review the different kinds of extensions: